tayfritz/spacexdata/README.md

-# spacexdata
-## Data Analysis and Visualization of SpaceX Data
+# Data Analysis and Visualization of SpaceX Data

 #### Project Inspiration
 In the 1960's, the scientists, engineers, math 'computers', and astronauts at NASA proved to the country and to the world that space exploration was the next big adventure for humankind.
 The culmination of thousands of training hours, hundreds of errors, and out-of-the-box problem-solving paved the way to arguably one of the greatest feats of humankind - a moon landing.
 Never before had the human race stepped foot on another celestial body.
 But, in 1969 they found the right combination of intellect, determination, passion, grit, ingenuity, and persistence to get it done.